RobertBarachini/tic-tac-toe/README.md

 	<img src="./tic-tac-toe.png" alt="Tic-tac-toe"/>
 </p>

-A state of the art Tic-tac-toe implementation in pure HTML.
+A state of the art Tic-tac-toe implementation in pure HTML (no JavaScript used).

 # About the project